bilias/rqwatch/docs/CONFIGURE.md

 # Configuration
 Rqwatch uses the following files for its configuration:
-- `.env` for sensitive data, various connection details and generally configuration options that are not cached.
+- `.env` for sensitive data, various connection details and generally configuration options that are not cached

-- `config.php` and `config.local.php` inside `config/` directory for the rest of configuration.\
+- `config.php` and `config.local.php` inside `config/` directory for the rest of configuration\
 `config.php` is tracked by git and **you should NOT make any changes there as they will be lost on update**.\
 `config.local.php` is not tracked by git and you can use it to override any defaults found in `config.php`.